 Relocating to Burlington

-Burlington was recently praised in local media for being the best place to live in Ontario.
+A quick google search will show you that Burlington is frequently ranked one of the happiest cities in Canada.
 The attention is well deserved.
 Burlington is found just west of Oakville, and shares the up-kept look of Oakville.
 If you can live a little farther from the city, you will find a very comfortable lifestyle in Burlington.
 Burlington has many winding streets, and dead ends.
 The courts are filled with kids, and most houses have a basket ball hoop or hockey net in the driveway.
 Burlington is probably the most affordable of the four communities mentioned, and is very safe, friendly, and family oriented.

 Why Sotheby’s International Realty Canada